KevanMacGee/Bootstrap_5x_Starter/README.md

 ### 2. **Development Workflow**

-1. Clone/copy this template to start a new project
+1. Obtain a copy of this template using the instructions above, based on your preference
 2. Update meta tags in `index.html`
 3. Replace "Hello, world." with your content
 4. Uncomment JavaScript features as needed (check script.js comments)